Skip to content

 get <file> #to download file

-• Downloading shares made easy - if the folder consists of several files, they all be downloading by this.
+• Downloading shares is made easy—if the folder consists of several files, they will all be downloaded by this.

 mask ""